foundry-rs/starknet-foundry/docs/src/starknet/account.md

 #### prefund generated address with tokens

-	To deploy an account in the next step, you need to prefund it with either STRK or ETH tokens (read more about them [here](https://docs.starknet.io/architecture-and-concepts/economics-of-starknet/)).
+To deploy an account in the next step, you need to prefund it with either STRK or an equivalent amount of ETH tokens (read more about them [here](https://docs.starknet.io/architecture-and-concepts/economics-of-starknet/)).
 You can do it both by sending tokens from another starknet account or by bridging them with [StarkGate](https://starkgate.starknet.io/).

  >💡 **Info**
 > When deploying on a Sepolia test network, you can also fund your account with artificial tokens via the [Starknet Faucet](https://starknet-faucet.vercel.app)